ruizdurazo/ruizdurazo/notes/on-the-most-profound-moment-in-gaming-history/index.md

 > byline
 > Col. R. Campbell (AI)

-Put aside just for a second whether or not quote unquote "free will" is a valid concept.
+Put aside just for a second whether or not quote unquote “free will” is a valid concept.
 To say that somebody lacks the qualifications to exercise free will, suggests that their personality is entirely constructed by outside forces.

 For example, if you believe that abortion is an unethical practice, or an ethical practice, did you come to that conclusion yourself?